OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 Upgrades.upgradeBeacon(beacon, "MyContractV2.sol");
 ```

-### Deploying and Verifying

-Run your script with `forge script` to broadcast and deploy.
-See Foundry's [Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting) guide.

-> **Important**
-> Include the `--sender <ADDRESS>` flag for the `forge script` command when performing upgrades, specifying an address that owns the proxy or proxy admin.
-Otherwise, `OwnableUnauthorizedAccount` errors will occur.

-> **Note**
-> Include the `--verify` flag for the `forge script` command if you want to verify source code such as on Etherscan.
-This will verify your implementation contracts along with any proxy contracts as part of the deployment.

 ### Coverage Testing

 To enable code coverage reports with `forge coverage`, use the following deployment pattern in your tests: instantiate your implementation contracts directly and use the `UnsafeUpgrades` library.
 For example: